 Welcome back to Part 3 of our Women in Horror 2017 Discussion!
-This week, these nine awesome authors and I talk about the great people in the horror industry who support women as well as their advice for those female authors just getting started in the industry.
+This week, these eight awesome authors and I talk about the great people in the horror industry who support women as well as their advice for those female authors just getting started in the industry.
 (And if you haven’t already, be sure to read the bios on my featured authors!)

 So let’s get started for this penultimate installment of our Women in Horror Month celebration!

 Unfortunately, there are still too many barriers for women in publishing, especially in genre fiction.
 However, instead of focusing on the far-too-common experiences many of us have had where someone wouldn’t give us a chance because of our gender, let’s flip it around and shine a light on those who have made publishing a better place to write: specifically, who have you met in this industry who has been supportive of your work in particular or supportive of women in horror in general?
 Who are those editors, authors, and publications you can count on to support female horror authors year-round, not just in the month of February?

 Kristi DeMeester: S.J.
 Bagley and Simon Strantzas are hugely supportive as is Scott Nicolay.
 Ellen Datlow and Paula Guran, obviously.
 Sean Wallace over at The Dark.
 Constance Ann Fitzgerald over at Lady Box Books.
 Molly Tanzer.
 Silvia Moreno Garcia.
 Michael Wehunt.
 Shannon Peavey and Kelly Sandoval at Liminal Stories.

 Miracle Austin: I must confess Sirens Call Publications, Sanitarium, Dark Eclipse, and many other anthologies allowed my voice to be heard.
 I’m extremely thankful for and always will be.
 These publications accepted some of my stories throughout the year.